Pupil Premium web statement September 2019

 What impact did it have?

-Overall, PP children made above expected progress in reading (1y2m) writing (1y1m) and maths (1y2m) in 2017-18.
+Overall, PP children made above expected progress in reading (1y3m) writing (1y2m) and maths (1y2m) in 2018-9.
 The rate of progress needs to continue in order to further close the attainment difference.
 Individual data is not given here as children could be identified.

 What is our PP strategy?

-Our strategy is clear- for every child to ‘be the best they can be’ and for us to ensure that happens
+Our strategy is clear- for every child to ‘be the best they can be’ and for us to ensure that happens.
+We have read and discussed 2019 guidance from EEF and will be implementing its approach, as it fits with ours.

 What are the barriers for educational achievement faced by PP pupils?

 Barriers vary according to individual circumstances, hence our personalised approach.
-Many barriers for KS2 children include high mobility, lack of assessment of individual/special educational needs, emotional needs, attendance concerns, low levels of basic skill attainment and lack of previous challenge.
+Barriers include, emotional needs, attendance concerns, some low levels of basic skill attainment.

 How will PP allocation be spent to overcome those barriers?